Firehawks-Robotics/VEX-Change-Up/README.md

 # VEX-Change-Up
-Programming for Firehawks Robotics Team's robot built for the VEX Change Up game for 2020-2021
+Programming for our VEX Robot for the VEX Change Up game of 2020-2021